converged-computing/flux-tutorials/tutorial/azure/README.md

 chmod 600 id_azure*
 ```

-Then get the flux-0* instance id from the console, and ssh in!
+Then get the instance ip addresses from the command line (or portal), and ssh in!

 ```bash
 ip_address=$(az vmss list-instance-public-ips -g terraform-testing -n flux | jq -r .[0].ipAddress)